bitlabstudio/webfaction-django-boilerplate/README.md

 do a first deployment, which will run ``syncdb``, ``migrate``, ``collectstatic`` and ``makemessages``.
 And for all this goodness you only need one command:

+    # The task will only halt once and ask for your git password
     fab install_everything

 We even went one step further and provided initial fixtures which should give